SiENcE/luis/luis/luis-api-documentation.md

 luis.showLayerNames = true/false
 ```

-`luis.showLayerNames` is a boolean value.
-When enabled to `true`, it displays the names of enabled layers in the top-right corner.
+When set to `true`, displays the names of enabled layers and the list of focusable elements with their current focus state.

 ## Advanced Techniques with Layers and Grid-Based Layout